 2. Leave plenty of space

-Build your bonfire away from your home and any sheds and fences.
-Ensure that you and your guests stand well away from the fire and the firework area – you may even wish to put up a barrier so that everyone knows the safety boundaries.
+Build your bonfire away from your home and any garden sheds, fences, trees, outbuildings and telephone wires.
+Ensure that you and your guests stand well away from the fire and the firework area.
+You may even wish to put up a barrier so that everyone knows the safety boundaries.

-With all the loud bangs from fireworks, your pets can get very scared around bonfire night.
-Keep them inside the house so they don't get near to the bonfire or fireworks, and close all windows and curtains to reduce the sound of the explosions.
+With all the loud bangs and squeals from fireworks, your pets can get very scared around bonfire night.
+Follow our tips on how to calm your dog down and keep them inside the house so they don't get near to the bonfire or fireworks.
+Close all windows and curtains to reduce the sound of the explosions.

 Sparklers are fun for children and adults alike!
 Enjoy them safely by lighting them in a space that is open but not too windy.
 Ensure that everyone holding sparklers is wearing gloves and holds the sparkler horizontally, as far away from their face and body as possible.
 When the sparkler is no longer burning, put it in a bucket of water to cool down.